-During the colonial era, Havana was an important trading port and Spanish immigrants passed through the city before moving on to other towns and islands.
-Many of the immigrants were from southern Spain; hence many Cuban dishes have their roots in Andalucía.
+During the colonial era, Havana was an important trading port, and Spanish invaders passed through the city before moving on to other towns and islands.
+The Spanish brought cattle and pigs, which were incorporated into the foods.
+Many of the colonizers were from southern Spain; hence many Cuban dishes have their roots in Andalucia.

+The Cuban revolution and breakdown of U.S. relations in 1961 profoundly changed Cuban food.
 Cuba was cut off from its source of imports and had to find other sources to keep the economy going.
-When Fidel Castro declared the revolution Marxist-Leninist, their ties strengthened with the Soviet Union.
-New food products entered the Cuban diet with wheat, pasta, pizza and yogurt becoming indispensable.
+When Fidel Castro declared Cuba a Communist country, the island's ties strengthened with the Soviet Union throughout the Cold War.
+New food products entered the Cuban diet like wheat, pasta, pizza, and yogurt.
 Chicken and fish took precedence over pork, although pork is still the meat of choice.
 Beef and lard almost disappeared from the diet.

 The Cold War had a substantial impact on Cuban food.
 Because U.S. policy had forbidden trade with Cuba, the island has been forced to change its diet.
 In Cuba, you will not find any American influence on Cuban food.
 However, in American Cuban immigrant communities such as Miami, American influences are ever-present in Cuban food and recipes.